The Milne Seed Library 2026

 Garden beds at the Milne

-We will again have two standing garden beds in the courtyard, that patrons can access.
+This year we'll have THREE standing garden beds in the courtyard that patrons can access.
 If you'd like to be involved in planting and maintaining these gardens, please email kwilliams@cwmars.org!

 The beds also include Stockbridge beans - originally grown by the Stockbridge-Munsee Mohican Indians.
 You can learn more about the crops the Stockbridge-Munsee have grown for centuries in this presentation with Lucy and Ben Grignon.